-Aside from the transactions below, we generally do not engage in off-balance sheet financing activities or use derivative financial instruments for hedging or speculative purposes.
+Aside from the transactions below, we generally do not engage in off-balance sheet financing activities or use derivative financial instruments for hedge accounting or speculative purposes.

-As of June 30, 2011, we had \$22 million of contractual obligations to customers and other statutory/governmental agencies, which were secured by letters of credit and insurance bonds.
-Of this amount, \$6 million was secured by restricted cash; \$1 million related to insurance bonds; and \$15 million was issued under credit arrangements available to our foreign subsidiaries.
+As of September 30, 2011, we had \$21 million of contractual obligations to customers and other statutory/governmental agencies, which were secured by letters of credit and insurance bonds.
+Of this amount, \$5 million was secured by restricted cash; \$1 million related to insurance bonds; and \$15 million was issued under credit arrangements available to our foreign subsidiaries.
 Certain letters of credit issued by our foreign subsidiaries are secured by their assets.

-We currently have \$6 million of hedge contracts in place to partially mitigate foreign exchange risk.
-We evaluate hedging from time to time but there can be no assurance that we will not enter into additional hedge contracts, among other things, in the future to mitigate our foreign exchange risk.
+We currently have \$7 million of foreign currency forward contracts in place to partially mitigate foreign exchange risk.
+We evaluate our derivative financial instruments from time to time but there can be no assurance that we will not enter into additional foreign currency forward contracts, among other things, in the future to mitigate our foreign exchange risk.